 We start by summarizing the uptake and the usage of the Ama Krushi advisory service.
-As reported in Tables 2 and 3, nearly all farmers who were assigned to the treatment group registered for the advisory service, and the majority of registered farmers engaged with the service and accessed agricultural content.
+Figure 2 plots kernel densities of the service engagement of Cohort 1 farmers over two Kharif seasons.
+Consistent with statistics reported in Tables 2 and 3, nearly all farmers who were assigned to the treatment group registered for the advisory service, and the majority of registered farmers engaged with the service and accessed agricultural content.
 The proportion of farmers that engaged in the service declined between the two years from 94% to 84% of Cohort 1 treated farmers, but the engagement level among those who used the service was sustained.
 In the first year, as reported in Column (1) of Table 2, an average Cohort 1 farmer spent a total of 27 minutes on the advisory platform, picking up 55% of 52 advisory push calls and listening to the majority of the content in 24% of calls.
 In the second year, Ama Krushi sent shorter calls in general, resulting in a 40% decline in the average time spent on the service platform among Cohort 1 farmers, from 27 to 16 minutes.
 Farmers listened to the majority of 21% of these calls, about the same as in the first year.